ChrisZZhong/chriszzhong.github.io/_posts/2023-10-11-Software-interview.md

   **Example:**
    Still use payment as an example, if you want to use a new payment method, you should not modify the payProcessor, instead, you should create a new class and extend the payProcessor, and use the new class to handle the new payment method.

+## OOP

+### Encapsulation

+**Definition** : Encapsulation is used to hide the internal details of a class.
+Only provide essential information to the users and hide implementation details.

+Java implements it by making the fields in a class private and providing access to the fields via public methods like reflection.
+This helps to maintain data integrity and prevent unauthorized access to or modification of an object's internal state.
+Improve security, easier maintenance, improve code reuse.

+E.g. `private` fields and `public` getters and setters.

+### Inheritance

+**Definition** : Derive something specific from something generic, a class can inherit all properties and methods of another class and add its own modification.

+Use `Extend` keywords to declare inheritance, inheritance in Java implies that there is an IS-A relationship between the classes.

+Type: single, multiple, multilevel, hierarchical, hybrid.
+Java doesn’t support Multiple inheritance

+#### Diamond Problem

+Multiple inheritance will cause diamond problem
+The diamond problem in Java is about multiple inheritance. `When two superclasses of class A have a common parent class`, they all override the method of the parent class.
+When class A calls that method, it is ambiguous, so here arises a problem.

+1. Interface: We can use the default methods and interfaces to achieve multiple inheritance, since Java supports more than one class implementing the interface.

+2. aggregation: We can also use aggregation to include objects of multiple classes within its own implementation.
+This allows the class to access the methods and properties of the aggregated objects without directly inheriting from them, thus avoiding the conflicts and ambiguities of multiple inheritance.

+### Polymorphism

+**Definition** : we can perform a single action in different ways Java implements it by `overriding` and `overloading`.

+#### method overriding & method overloading Provide your own example

+1. Overriding is to redefine a method that has been defined in a parent class, with the same signature.

+2. Overloading is to define two methods with the same name, in the same class, but with different signatures.

+### Abstraction

+**Definition** : Abstraction is used to hide the internal details and show only the functionality to the users.

+#### interface and abstract class

+1. Interface is a blueprint of a class that have static constants and abstract methods.
+It can only have abstract methods, and all methods are public and abstract by default.
+It is used to achieve abstraction and multiple inheritance.

+2. Abstract class is a class that is declared abstract, it can have abstract and non-abstract methods.
+It is used to achieve abstraction and code reusability.

 ## Final, Finally, Finalize

 - `final` is a keyword to declare a constant variable, a method or a class.